blakehaswell/FIR-Long-Briefs/Climbing/climbing.md

 ## Review questions

-*   What are the three types of climb?
+*   List the three types of climb
-*   When would you use each type of climb?
+*   Give an example of when would you use each type of climb
-*   During a climb, what happens to the lift force compared to level flight?
+*   Describe the lift force during a climb, compared to level flight
-*   What effect does wind have on climb performance?
+*   Explain the effect of wind on climb performance
-*   What flaps configuration gives us best climb performance in the Cessna 150?
+*   State the flaps configuration that gives us best climb performance in the Cessna 150

 ---